 Our Founder, Dr. Suzanne Ildstad, has spent much of her career researching and developing novel approaches to induce immune tolerance in organ transplant recipients, and to enable safer, allogeneic stem cell transplant procedures between mismatched donor-recipient pairs.
-Over the course of this 30 year journey, many additional dedicated scientists, clinicians and patients have helped us get to where we are today.
+Over the course of this journey, many additional dedicated scientists, clinicians, and patients have helped us get to where we are today, and we have benefited from funding and other critical support from a number of sources, notably including the National Stem Cell Foundation.
 Some highlights below:

 Dr. Suzanne Ildstad begins research into cellular therapies at the University of Pittsburgh